-1.INTRODUCTION
+1. Introduction

-Three charcoal samples were submitted for analysis.
-The charcoal was excavated from a fulacht fiadh which consisting of a trough which may have had four stakes at its base and was timber lined with two posts along its eastern edge.
-The charcoal samples were retrieved from the trough deposits C12 and from two associated spreads C4 and C5.
-The charcoal was sent for species identification prior to 14C dating and also to give an indication of the range of tree species, which grew in the area.
-Charcoal and wood analyses may also provide information on the utilization of certain species for various functions.
-Wood used for fuel at pre-historic sites would generally have been sourced at locations close to the site.
-Therefore species identifications may, but do not necessarily, reflect the composition of the local woodlands.
+Two charcoal samples were submitted for analysis from samples collected from a deposit C6 and a hearth deposit C20.
+The charcoal was sent for species identification prior to 14C dating and also to give an indication of the range of tree species, which grew in the area, as well as the utilization of these species for various functions.
+Wood used for fuel at pre-historic sites would generally have been selected at locations close to the site.
+Therefore charcoal identifications may, but do not necessarily, reflect the composition of the local woodlands.
+Larger pieces of charcoal, when identified, can provide information regarding the use of a species.

-2. METHODS
+2. Methods

 The process for identifying wood, whether it is charred, dried or waterlogged is carried out by comparing the anatomical structure of wood samples with known comparative material or keys (Schweingruber 1990).
-The identification of charcoal material involves breaking the charcoal piece so that a clean section of the wood can be obtained.
-This charcoal is then identified to species under an Olympus SZ3060 zoom stereomicroscope.
+The identification of charcoal material involves breaking the charcoal piece so as a clean section of the wood can be obtained.
+This charcoal is then identified to species under an Olympus SZ3060 stereomicroscope.
 By close examination of the microanatomical features of the samples the species were determined.
 The diagnostic features used for the identification of charcoal are micro-structural characteristics such as the vessels and their arrangement, the size and arrangement of rays, vessel pit arrangement and also the type of perforation plates.
+It is important to note that only in some cases were all the characteristic features described above present in the archaeological samples.